 PCC reserves the right to impound any squatting boat i.e. any boat which is found in a rack not paid for by the boat owner, any boat left on the lawn, or any boat found stored anywhere else apart from a rack.

 Should you find another boat squatting in your rack space, please remove it and place it on the lawn.
-Should the boat be locked in your rack, contact the Registration Officer, Siv Sivertsen (email address: email@example.com ) and they will remove the boat for you.
+(Boats left on the lawn are later impounded).
+Should the boat be locked in your rack, contact the Membership Manager Tracy at email@example.com and she will remove the boat for you.

-Impounded boats are subject to a release fee equivalent to the current annual normal boat rack rental rate.
+Impounded boats are subject to a release fee equivalent to the current annual standard boat rack rental rate.

 Should the Club have retained an impounded boat, in the case of a lengthy lapse of membership there will be an additional release fee equivalent to the number of full years since the membership was active multiplied by the current annual normal boat rack rental rate.

-To arrange release of an impounded boat, either show proof of payment made to PCC (Standard Bank, Branch: 020009 (Claremont); Account name: Peninsula Canoe Club; Account No: 070491615) for R550 to Karen the Club Manageress (email address firstname.lastname@example.org), or pay the release fee in cash directly to Karen.
-Karen will then release the boat.
-(Contact details for Karen are 0217884813 or 0825646840.)
+To arrange release of an impounded boat, either show proof of payment made to PCC (Standard Bank, Branch: 020009 (Claremont); Account name: Peninsula Canoe Club; Account No: 070491615) for R850/665 to Tracy the Club Manageress (email address firstname.lastname@example.org), or pay the release fee in cash directly to Tracy.
+Tracy will then release the boat.
+(Contact details for Tracy are 0217884813 or 071 174 3099.)
 As a security measure, if she does not know you by name, she may ask for some form of i.d.

 Impounded boats that are unclaimed or not released within 30 days may either be sold with all proceeds accruing to the Club, or otherwise disposed of.

-If you donate your rack space to another member, please advise the Registration Officer by email.
+If you donate your rack space to another member, please advise the Membership Manager by email.